rahulraja25/rahulraja25.github.io/_pages/about.md

 My research interests lies in Machine learning and Computer vision, especially on learning with scarce data, weakly supervised learning and self-supervision methods along with its applications on the multi-task and meta learning algorithms.
 I am also open to other areas of research as well.

 Prior to this, I was an Associate Software Engineer in [Robert Bosch](https://www.bosch.in/) where I worked on applying statistical machine learning algorithms to develop component models for vehicle modelling software(VeMoX).
 Previously, I have interned in the student satellite program from [ISRO](https://www.isro.gov.in/) where I worked on developing an attitude determination algorithm using Extended Kalman filters.

+**News**:

+Our paper on few-shot object segmentation is accepted at ICLR PML4DC 2020 workshop.